aws-samples/aws-python-sample/README.md

 # AWS SDK for Python Sample Project

-A simple Python application illustrating usage of the AWS SDK for Python (boto).
+A simple Python application illustrating usage of the AWS SDK for Python (also referred to as Boto).

 ## Requirements